fdabl/fdabl.github.io/menu/talks.md

 Node Centrality Measures are a poor substitute for Causal Inference.
 European Causal Inference Meeting, Bremen, Germany, March 2019. [[Link]({{ site.url }}/assets/posters/EuroCIM-Poster-2019.pdf)]

 ----

-If you are interested in having me give a workshop on Bayesian statistics or Causal inference, do not hesitate to contact me!

 [R-Bloggers](https://www.r-bloggers.com/)